vova-tymosh/RCC-Nodes/Loco/first_setup.md

 # First Setup

+The First Setup goes after you upload your software to the decoder.
+The CPU might be already soldered to the motherboard or it can still be stand alone.

 1. Using your phone, tablet or computer go to _RCC_Loco_ WiFi.
 Password is also _RCC_Loco_.
 2. Open browser and go to http://192.168.4.1
 3. Here is what you’d see: